r-owen/base_loom_server/docs/translations.md

 Help improving the existing translations would be very welcome.
 I am also open to supporting additional languages.

-Translations are done on [crowdin](https://crowdin.com/editor/base-loom-server).
+Translations can be done on [crowdin](https://crowdin.com/editor/base-loom-server).
 Accounts are free and the project is public.

-Here is a good place to start [French](https://crowdin.com/editor/base-loom-server/5/en-fr?view=side-by-side&filter=basic&value=3).
-Click on French along the top left to pick another language.
+Once you have created an account and logged in, visit the following link to view and edit translations: [French](https://crowdin.com/editor/base-loom-server/5/en-fr?view=side-by-side&filter=basic&value=3).
+Click on "French" along the top left to pick another language.
 If you find it asking for which file to translate, click "default.json".

 You can edit each translated string directly in the list view.
 There are about 65 words and phrases to translate, which are shown in at least 2 pages (if you haven't gotten to "Weft thread" yet, you are not on the last page).